saravenpi/dotfiles/README.md

 - (the programs you want to be configured)

 ## How to install the config
-Paste this code in your terminal:
+Paste this one line in your terminal:
 ```sh
 curl -fsSL https://raw.githubusercontent.com/saravenpi/dotfiles/main/install.sh | bash
 ```